AI experts sharing free tutorials to accelerate your business.

 Purpose

-Turn a teacher's quick bullet-point notes into a polished, family-friendly weekly or monthly classroom newsletter.
-Sections are consistent, the tone is warm, and families get clear ways to support learning at home — all without the teacher spending 45 minutes formatting on a Sunday night.
+Turn a teacher's quick bullet-point notes into a polished, family-friendly recurring classroom newsletter — calibrated to the teacher's audience (single-classroom homeroom, specials, multi-teacher elementary team, secondary content-area, co-teaching pair), the platform it ships on (email, ParentSquare, ClassDojo Class Story, Bloomz, Smore, Remind announcement, Seesaw class blog, SIS announcement), the school's photo / image-release policy, the home-language mix in the room, and the district's mass-communication guidelines.
+Sections are consistent, the tone is warm, families get clear ways to support learning at home, and the artifact is built to be skim-readable on a phone in 60 seconds — without the teacher spending 45 minutes formatting on a Sunday night.

 When to Use

-Use for recurring classroom communications to families: weekly updates, monthly wrap-ups, back-to-school introduction letters, and unit-kickoff previews.
-Do NOT use for one-off sensitive communications (behavior concerns, academic concerns, incident follow-ups) — use parent-communication-drafter for those.
+Use for recurring classroom communications to families: weekly updates, biweekly check-ins, monthly wrap-ups, back-to-school introduction letters, unit-kickoff previews, end-of-quarter wrap, conference-week reminder, and standing-special-area updates (PE, music, art, library, world language).
+Also use for co-teaching newsletters where two teachers share authorship and need a single coherent voice.
+Do NOT use for one-off sensitive communications about an individual student (behavior concerns, academic concerns, incident follow-ups) — use parent-communication-drafter for those.
+Do NOT use for IEP, 504, or disciplinary records (those require district-prescribed forms).
+Do NOT use for district-wide mass communications (use the district communications office).

 Required Input